Visir Paris off the beaten path

 Francis I, king of France from 1515 to 1547, and his first wife Claude de France.
 First king of the Valois-Angoulême dynasty.

 The tomb of Francis I, his wife Claude de France and three of their children was built in 1558, around ten years after the king’s death.
+This two-storey funeral monument in white and black marble was designed by Philibert Delorme.
+It was inspired by the triumphal arch of Septimius Severus in Rome.

 The desire of Henry II, the son of the deceased king and the one who commissioned the tomb, was to ensure the memory of the knight-king and chief of the armed forces by offering praise for the famous F, where he was victorious at the age of 20.
 What is striking is the supreme documentary precision in the bas-relief tracing the 1515 battle, which took place near Milan.
 It details several episodes: the preparations, the crossing of the Alps and the confrontation of the two armies.
 At the head of the French army and German mercenaries, Francis I as a knight on horseback, recognizable by the monogram F on the saddle of his horse, at his side Baillard the knight facing a coalition made up of Italians, the pope’s troops and Swiss forces.